-DESCRIPTION.
+Florida Office (352) 448-9151 Georgia Office (706) 613-9493 Description.
 The eastern indigo snake is one of the largest non-venomous snakes in North America, reaching up to 8 ft long.
-Named for the glossy, blueblack scales above and slate blue below, they often have orange to reddish color (cream color in some cases) in the throat area.
-They are not typically aggressive.
+They derive their name from the glossy, blue-black color of their scales above and uniformly slate blue below.
+They often have orange to reddish colors in the throat area; some have cream colors on the throat.
+They are not typically aggressive and will attempt to crawl away when disturbed.

-SIMILAR SPECIES.
-The black racer resembles the eastern indigo snake.
-However, black racers have a white or cream chin, and thinner bodies.
+Similar Species.
+The black racer is a solid black snake resembling the eastern indigo snake.
+However, black racers have a white or cream chin and thinner bodies.

-LIFE HISTORY.
+Life History.
 Eastern indigo snakes live in a variety of terrestrial habitat types.
 Although they prefer uplands, they also use wetlands and agricultural areas.
-They will shelter inside gopher tortoise burrows, other animal burrows, stumps, roots, and debris piles.
+They will often seek shelter inside gopher tortoise burrows, other animal burrows, stumps, roots, and debris piles.
 Females may lay from 4 to 12 white eggs as early as April through June, with young hatching in late July through October.